craigsapp/humextra/README.md

 For a more permanent installation the $PATH must be updated in the login scripts for bash/tcsh, either for a single user or for the entire system.
-For an individual user in bash, add this line:
+For an individual user in bash add this line:
     ```export PATH=$PATH:/location/of/humextra/bin```
 to the file ~/.bashrc .
 For tcsh, add the line
     ```setenv PATH $PATH":/location/of/humextra/bin```
 to the file ~/.csrhc .
-If you want to install for all users on a computer system, then you would add such lines to the system login script (which will vary on the version of unix you are using).
+If you want to install for all users on a computer system then you would add such lines to the system login script (which will vary on the version of unix you are using).